https://github.com/pipecruz/cuda-flocking-sim

 Just by running this program, it's clear that using a GPU to accelerate the simulation is highly effective.

 Are there things that could be improved?
 Yes.
 There's a lot of different collision algorithms that can be optimized for CUDA programming by implementing octrees and quadtrees.
 Some other optimizations might be taking further advantage of CUDA's `thrust` library to get contiguous data accesses.
 Compute Shaders are also implemented in CUDA and can even further speed things up.
-That's after learning OpenGL/glsl which we had to do for this though which took up a big chunk of time anyway.
+That's after learning OpenGL/glsl which took up a huge amount of my time.

 In every case, the GPU implementation is better.
 Recording some fps we see